-Someone somewhere clicks a switch… and there’s your news.
+Someone somewhere touches a button… and there’s your news.
 If you’ve done your job well, that someone is fulfilled intellectually, emotionally and even socially.
 The greater the fulfillment, the greater the likelihood they’ll come back for more.

 The NPR system has deep roots in local communities.
-Stations — including news departments — have an opportunity to build relationships with the people they serve.
+Stations — and their news departments — seek to build relationships with people they serve.

 In this section, we explore what public radio listeners have come to expect of us, how we know that, and ways to build upon it.

 Public radio has amassed a body of knowledge about the listening public.
 This knowledge has informed numerous national and local programming decisions.
 More importantly, it explains the push toward greater news and information on public radio.

 - CPB Studies